Chapter R2: JSA conditions of entitlement

 Example

-company.
+Joe, who is blind, works as a switchboard operator for a small building suppliescompany.
 He breaks his leg and is unfit to work, due to complications for 16 months.

 He is claiming IB and is treated as incapable of work under the PCA as he is blind.